Daily Energy Budget

 - Computes how much is "allowed by now" based on the plan.

-- Computes a daily soft limit for the current hour from the plan.
+- Computes a daily pace for the current hour from the plan.

 - Freezes the plan for the rest of the day if the budget is overspent.
 If the day is underspent, the plan can still rebalance.

-- Uses the smaller of the hourly soft limit and the daily soft limit (effective soft limit).
+- Uses the tighter of the hourly pace and the daily pace.

 Examples (Scenarios)

-1) Over plan, daily soft limit becomes the limiter
+1) Over plan, daily pace becomes the tighter limit

 It's 15:00.
 The plan says you should have used 35 kWh by now, but you have used 40 kWh.
-The daily soft limit for this hour becomes lower than the hourly soft limit.
-The planner uses the effective soft limit (the smaller of the two), which reduces headroom.
-As a result, some restores won't happen and low-priority devices can be shed earlier.
+The daily pace for this hour becomes lower than the hourly capacity pace.
+That reduces available power.
+As a result, some devices will not resume yet and low-priority devices can be limited earlier.

-2) Behind plan, hourly soft limit stays in charge
+2) Behind plan, hourly capacity stays in charge

 It's 10:00.
 The plan says 18 kWh by now, but you have used 12 kWh.
-The daily soft limit becomes higher than the hourly soft limit, so the hourly soft limit remains the limiter.
-Restores and boosts are still allowed if there is headroom.
+The daily pace becomes higher than the hourly capacity pace, so hourly capacity remains the tighter limit.
+Resumes and boosts are still allowed if there is available power.

 3) Overspent early hour, plan freezes until you catch up